edsml-de1052e8/Environmental_Data/Course_Notes/Lecture_10.md

 - Picking techniques: pick a window centered around seismic event to be precise about making it into a section.
 But be careful in setting the window as a too narrow window will hide faults but too big will lead to mixing of faults
 -

+**Types of seismic attributes**

+- Time-structure maps: to a particlar interpreted horizon, can illuminate hill shade these diagrams to highlight features
+-
+- Grid-based seismic attributes: come from a previosuly-mapped surface (so vulnerable to bias).
+To calculate the dip attribute, it divides the surface into number of pixels and calculates max dip.
+If dip is low it will be in white and in red dip is high.
+- Another attribute from grid-based is the azimuth
+- when computing the dip attribute, the low and high dips are connected together and so this reuslts in complicated geometries

+**Volume-based seismic attributes**

+- Derived directly from seismic reflectivity volume.
+So not affected by bias as previously mentioend attributes
+- Two types of volume-based attributed are defined 1. geometric and 2. amplitude
+- But note that hundreds of attributes exist

+- Coherency/discontinuity/semblance volumes is one of the most commonly-used-bolume-based geometric attributes used by seismic interpreters
+- traces out in black exactly where the fault is in time slice otherwise on coherancy volume vertical section in horizontal black line.
+Note that these only show up in 3D

+- 4D is done by collecting 3D dataset and collecting at different times over the same area iteratively

+**Automation & ML**

+- 3D seismic volumes have big size over the last few decades, hard for humans to interpret fully
+- Automation and ML could change seismic interpretation allowing larger volumes of data to be interpreted in useful time frames